Skip to content

 Can I Fix it Myself?

 The question we get a lot is "Is this something I can fix myself".
 The answer to that question is not simple.
 The only one who really knows the answer to that is yourself.
 You need to be honest with yourself and realistic with your skills and abilities.
 If you have some experience with electronics and disassembly then you could very well fix some of these issues yourself (like replacing the disc drive), but there are some problems that are very difficult to repair.
-Things like HDMI ports would be next to impossible for anyone to fix who has no experience with electronics disassasembly and microsoldering.
+Things like HDMI ports would be very difficult for anyone to fix who has no experience with electronic repair and microsoldering.

 Our advice is to be honest and realistic with your skills and abilities and if you think you can handle it then be sure to use our Youtube videos to help.
-In the unfortunate event that you find yourself in over your head we are always here if you make it worse!
+Below is one of my most popular videos trying to repair Xbox One S and Xbox One X consoles.